Symphony No. 11 (Shostakovich)

 The Symphony No. 11 in G minor, Op.
 103 (subtitled The Year 1905), by Dmitri Shostakovich was written in 1957 and premiered by the USSR Symphony Orchestra under Natan Rakhlin on 30 October 1957.
-The subtitle of the symphony refers to the events of the Russian Revolution of 1905, which the symphony depicts.
-The first performance given outside the Soviet Union took place in London's Royal Festival Hall on 22 January 1958 when Sir Malcolm Sargent conducted the BBC Symphony Orchestra.
-The United States premiere was performed by Leopold Stokowski conducting the Houston Symphony on 7 April 1958.
-The symphony was conceived as a popular piece and proved an instant success in Russia, his greatest one since the Leningrad Symphony fifteen years earlier.
-The work's popular success, as well as its earning him a Lenin Prize in April 1958, marked the composer's formal rehabilitation from the Zhdanov Doctrine of 1948.
+The symphony's subtitle refers to the events of the Russian Revolution of 1905, which the symphony depicts.
+The first performance given outside the Soviet Union took place in London's Royal Festival Hall on 22 January 1958, when Sir Malcolm Sargent conducted the BBC Symphony Orchestra.
+The United States premiere was given by Leopold Stokowski and the Houston Symphony on 7 April 1958.
+The symphony was conceived as a popular piece and proved an instant success in the Soviet Union, his greatest since the Leningrad Symphony 15 years earlier.
+It earned him a Lenin Prize in April 1958.

 Instrumentation

 The symphony is scored for 3 flutes (3rd doubling piccolo), 3 oboes (3rd doubling cor anglais), 3 clarinets (3rd doubling bass clarinet), 3 bassoons (3rd doubling contrabassoon), 4 horns, 3 trumpets, 3 trombones, tuba, timpani, triangle, snare drum, cymbals, orchestral bass drum, tam-tam, xylophone, tubular bells, 2 harps (preferably doubled), celesta and strings.